 Instructions for contributors

-The text will be headed by title, abstract (max.
+The text will be written in Spanish, German, English, Italian, French or Portuguese.
+It will be headed by title, abstract (max.
 100 words) and key words (max.
-5) in both the language in which the work is written and English (if written in Spanish or German) or Spanish (if written in English).
+5) in both the language in which the work is written and English (if written in Spanish, German, Italian, French or Portuguese) or Spanish (if written in wichever of the other languages).

 2.1.
 Formal items

 The text will be written in Times New Roman, 12 p., single spacing.
 The textual quotes will appear in the text self, by referring to author and year followed by colon and page number.
 For example: “… so as pointed out by the British naturalist (Darwin 1871: 32)…” If considered suitable, the possibility of opening of a complementary discussion in a footnote is not excluded.

 The citation of Kantian texts will employ the abbreviations stablished by the Kant-Forschungsstelle Mainz (see website http://www.kant.uni-mainz.de/, ‘Kant-Studien’, section ‘Hinweise für Autoren’).

 The complete references will be indicated (in alphabetic order of the name of the authors) at the end of the contribution, in a section entitled ‘Bibliography’.
 Should different publications of an author be edited in the same year, they will appear with subscript characters (1999a, 1999b).

 The following model will be employed: